creativecreatorormaybenot/clock/README.md

 ## TODO

-* Composition no repaint boundary because no paints are passed up to it (children that could mark it dirty due to animating are repaint boundaries).

 * Create spin-up animation for when the widget is created or updated?

   + Weather comoponent and thermometer come in from left and right, slide and ball from top, and clock scales up.